AYPatrL04/MIT-6.824-2021/Note.md

 1. The input file firstly is split into few pieces.
 2. The schedulers run `worker` processes on a set of machines, calling `Map` and `Reduce` functions when appropriate.
 3. The `master` process assign tasks to the workers.
-4. The `Map` workers read the input files, and turn them into a list of key/value pairs (store intermediate key/value files on local disks).
+4. The `Map` workers read the input files, and turn them into a list of key / value pairs (store intermediate key / value files on local disks).
 5. The `Reduce` workers read the intermediate files (might need network communications to retrieve files), merge them into lists of values as output.

 Expensive: shuffle